jonnonz1/nz-statute-book/acts/public/2004/care-of-children-act-2004.md

 (3) The Registrar must refer advice received under subsection (2) to the Family Court Judge who is considering the application.

 ### 132 Reports from chief executive or social worker
-(1) A copy of an application for guardianship or a parenting order (other than an interim parenting order) must be supplied to the chief executive if the court so directs.
+(1) A copy of an application for guardianship or a parenting order (other than an interim parenting order) must be supplied to the chief executive if a Family Court Associate or Family Court Judge so directs.
 (2) The chief executive or a social worker must report on the application, and may appear on the application personally or by a lawyer.

 ### 133 Reports from other persons